lucab/rkt/Documentation/capabilities-guide.md

 As with most security features, capability isolators may require some application-specific tuning in order to be maximally effective.
-For this reason, for security-sensitive environments it is recommended to have a well-specified set of requirements and follow best practices:
+For this reason, for security-sensitive environments it is recommended to have a well-specified set of capabilities requirements and follow best practices:

- 1) always follow the principle of least privilege and avoid running applications as root, whenever possible
+ 1. Always follow the principle of least privilege and, whenever possible, avoid running applications as root
- 2) only grant the minimum set of capabilities needed by application, according to its typical usage
+ 2. Only grant the minimum set of capabilities needed by an application, according to its typical usage
- 3) avoid granting overly generic capabilities.
-For example, `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE` are typically bad choices, as they open a large attack surface.
+ 3. Avoid granting overly generic capabilities.
+For example, `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE` are typically bad choices, as they open large attack surfaces.
- 4) prefer a blacklisting approach, trying to keep the "retain set" as small as possible
+ 4. Prefer a blacklisting approach, trying to keep the "retain-set" as small as possible.